PranjalSri108/criss_nav/README.md

 ```
 ---
 ## Move_Base Navigation
-We will now implement move_base on our bot to navigate though our 2D Gazebo world map.
-We will use our preloaded 'aruco_map.yaml' map
+We will now implement `move_base` on our bot to navigate though our 2D Gazebo world map.
+We will use our preloaded `aruco_map.yaml` map

 - Tech Stack of move_base
-  - Global Costmap Path Planner: Dijkstra algorithmn
+  - Global Costmap Path Planner: `Dijkstra algorithmn`
-  - Local Costmap Path Planner: DWA planner
+  - Local Costmap Path Planner: `DWA planner`

 - Launch bot in Gazebo